fnalways/terminus-docs/docs/manual/concepts/data.md

 The `UserData` storage path stores files that change infrequently but require cross-application access, such as documents, photos, and videos.

 Applications can obtain access permissions to a directory under the Home directory by applying for [UserData](../../developer/develop/package/manifest.md#userdata) permissions in `OlaresManifest.yaml`.
-For example, you can request permissions to the Picture directory for [PhotoPrism](https://market.olares.com/app/photoprism), and permissions to the Downloads directory for [qBittorrent](https://market.olares.com/app/qbittorrent) and [Jefflyn](https://market.olares.com/app/jellyfins).
+For example, you can request permissions to the Picture directory for PhotoPrism, and permissions to the Downloads directory for qBittorrent and Jellyfin.

 ### AppData